In the code example below, we assume that we need to represent the following business needs:

 Definitions of services that use models can be exported to OpenAPI

 Note that integration with OpenAPI is on the level of services, no matter if there are direct REST channels for them or not.
-This means that you can have, for instance, a service that is accessible through WebSockets only, but you can be still able to access them through OpenAPI clients, which can be useful because now you can invoke your services from any OpenAPI-compatible tool, such as Postman below.
+This means that you can have, for instance, a service that is accessible primarily through WebSockets, but you can be still able to access it through OpenAPI clients, which can be useful because now you can invoke your services from any OpenAPI-compatible tool, such as Postman below, even if the service normally does not use REST.

 Export services to OpenAPI: